-- No changes to the principles of last year's investment strategy are recommended - No new capital expenditure (investments) will be made where the purpose of the investment is primarily for yield.
-This restriction is in line with 2023/24 Strategy. - The strategy has provision to allow for the creation of a stand-alone housing company, if needed. - The monitoring of non-treasury investments is undertaken by the Treasury Management and Investment Sub-committee.
+- No changes to the principles of last year's capital strategy are recommended. - No new capital expenditure (investments) will be made where the purpose of the investment is primarily for yield.
+This restriction is in line with 2023/24 Strategy which stated that the Council will not invest in commercial property. - The strategy has provision to allow for the creation of a stand-alone housing company, if needed. - The monitoring of non-treasury investments is undertaken by TMISC.